bright/new-www/content/projects/just-eat-pos-–-mobile-apps-for-restaurant-system.md

 show on homepage: false
 published: true
 ---
 <div class="image"><img src="/images/mobile_retail_app.png" alt="Mobile apps restaurant and retail" title="It is not a real implemented design.
 It is a mockup example created for the purpose of a case study."  /> </div>

 *It is not a real implemented design.
 It is a mockup example created for the purpose of a case study.*

 ## Just Eat POS restaurant system

 Just Eat POS system took care of the whole process of managing restaurant orders: from ordering the meal, providing kitchen staff with details to delivering the order to the client’s table or home.
-A huge part of the system were a couple of Android and iOS application.
+A huge part of the system was a couple of Android and iOS applications.

+Also, read another [Just Eat POS case study](/projects/system-for-restaurants) about other products built for this enormous system.

 ## Main features developed by Bright Inventions: